Key facts

 » use appropriate referencing

-» plan an appropriate research design
+» plan appropriate research design

 » negotiate procedures and outcomes in small groups